-My Recommendations If you develop a pain anywhere in your body that does not go away when you slow down, stop exercising immediately.
+If you develop a pain anywhere in your body that does not go away when you slow down, stop exercising immediately.
 Most wear-and-tear injuries of any sort give you plenty of warning and become long-term only because you continued to exercise when your body was telling you to stop for that day.

 Most runners who have had a stress fracture can resume running after they heal.
 Most will benefit from:

 • taking shorter strides at an increased cadence,